Multifidelity linear regression for scientific machine learning from scarce data: Multifidelity linear regression

-minimizes the generalized variance (trace of the covariance) of the multifidelity estimator~\eqref{eq: cross covariance MF estimator}.
-We will show in~\Cref{subsec: analysis of MFCE} that this in turn minimizes an upper bound on the conditional variance of the learned model predictions, $\Var[\hat f(Z;\hat\beta_{\rm MF}^\alpha)|Z=z]$.
+minimizes the generalized variance of~\eqref{eq: MF CEA}. \Cref{thm: optimal matrix alpha} in~\Cref{subsec: analysis of MFCE} additionally shows that this in turn minimizes both the variance of the learned model predictions, $\Var[\hat f(Z;\hat\beta^{\rm MF})|Z=z]$ and the generalized variance of the coefficients $\hat\beta^{\rm MF}$.
+However, we note that the optimal choice~\eqref{eq: optimal matrix alpha} depends on the second-order statistics $\Gamma_{1k}$ and $\Gamma_{kk}$, which generally are unknown and must be estimated from samples.
+Because $\Gamma_{1k}$ and $\Gamma_{kk}$ in~\eqref{eq: C definitions} are $d\times d$ covariance matrices, obtaining good estimates of these statistics generally will require many more pilot samples than estimating the scalar statistics $\rho_{1,k}$, $\sigma_1$, and $\sigma_k$ which define~\eqref{eq: mfmc alpha}.
+For this reason, we also consider restricting $A_k$ to be a scalar multiple of the identity: $A_k = \alpha_k I$ (similar to the heuristic choice), i.e., essentially using a scalar coefficient $\alpha_k\in\R$ instead of the matrix coefficient $A_k\in\R^{d\times d}$.
+We will show in \Cref{thm: optimal scalar alpha} that the choice

-We now consider the estimator~\eqref{eq: MF CEA}, where the control variate coefficient $A$ is a matrix.
-Then, we will show in \Cref{subsec: analysis of MFCE}, that with $C_{1k}$ and $C_{kk}$ defined in~\eqref{eq: C definitions}, the choice
+minimizes the generalized variance (trace of the covariance) of the multifidelity estimator over all possible scalar coefficients $\alpha_k$.
+We will show in~\Cref{subsec: analysis of MFCE} that this in turn minimizes an upper bound on the conditional variance of the learned model predictions, $\Var[\hat f(Z;\hat\beta^{\rm MF})|Z=z]$.
+Note that~\eqref{eq: optimal scalar alpha} depends only on the traces of $\Gamma_{1k}$ and $\Gamma_{kk}$, which are scalar quantities which may be easier to estimate from pilot samples than the full covariance matrices $\Gamma_{1k}$ and $\Gamma_{kk}$ (and our numerical results in \Cref{sec: numerics} support this claim).